MarieAugerMethe/InformedHSA/README.md

     - ManagementConservationInference: whether or not conservation or management inference was made based on the results
     - Additional info on inference made: additional information on the statements
     - Species common: common species name
-    - Species scientific: latin species name
+    - Species scientific: Latin species name

 2. Full questions: contains the relationship between the column short form name and the full question associated with that column.

 3. Keywords to use: contains a list of keywords to use from some of the columns (to help consistency).

+# Code

+The code to reproduce the figures of the literature review is available in `0_review.Rmd`.
+A compiled version is also available in `0_review.html`.